marinednadude/OSU-Machida-metazoan-18S-V8-PCR/NOAA-PMEL-OME-OSU-Machida-Metazoan-18S-V8-PCR-Protocol-BeBOP.md

 3. Pool reagents to make final master mix, as denoted in the reagent mixture table.
 4. Set out template DNA to thaw if frozen.
 5. Aliquot 22.5 μL of final master mix into each well of the PCR plate.
 The plate should sit in a cold block to ensure the reagents remain at a low temperature.
 6. Add 2.5 μL DNA template to each well.
-If input DNA was > 10ng/µL, dilute to 1:3.
+If input DNA was > 10ng/µL, dilute 1:3.
 Reserve two wells for the positive control and a no template control (NTC).
 7. To one well each, add 2.5 μL of the positive control and 2.5 μL of nuclease-free water for the NTC.
 8. Seal the PCR plate with foil.
 9. Spin down the plate and then transport in cooler blocks before placing in thermocycler.